openedx/frontend-app-profile/README.rst

 ----------

 Configuration and Deployment
 ----------------------------

 This MFE is configured via node environment variables supplied at build time.
-See .env.development for the list of required environment variables.
-Example build syntax:
+See the .env file for the list of required environment variables.
+Example build syntax with a single environment variable:

 .. code:: bash